 - When the Class load is finished, use the Data Loader Manual Load page to start the load of your Students file (Google Sheet or CSV) into Hapara.

-At the start of the school year, you want the Class and Student files to load all your classes and students.
-During the school year, you may want to incrementally add and delete classes and also add and remove teachers.
-The article Making Changes to Classes and Students explains how you can do this.
+At the start of the school year, you will want the Class and Student files to contain all of your classes and students.
+During the school year, you may want to incrementally add classes, change teachers, or update class rosters.